Drinking Customs of the English

-From Watching the English: The Hidden Rules of English Behaviour, by Kate Fox, p.
+Extract from Watching the English: The Hidden Rules of English Behaviour, by Kate Fox, p.
 256ff.

 Choosing a Drink

-... your choice of drink (in public at least) is determined mainly by your sex and social class, with some age-related variations.
+Your choice of drink (in public at least) is determined mainly by your sex and social class, with some age-related variations.
 The rules are as follows:

 Round Buying Etiquette